bekalue/Enen/CONTRIBUTING.md

 ## Future Plans

-We have big plans for enen!
-Some of our future goals include adding more features, improving performance, and expanding our user base.
+I have big plans for enen!
+Some of my future goals include adding more features, improving performance, and expanding my user base.

 ## A Little Humor

 Why don't programmers like nature?
-It has too many bugs!
+It has too many bugs!😂

-Thank you for helping us make enen better!
+Thank you for helping me make enen better!🔧🤗